PSD 2 Information Hub

 Areas of Coverage

-PSD2 applies in all EEA countries i.e. the 28 EU countries and Norway, Iceland and Lichtenstein.
+PSD2 applies in all EEA countries i.e. the 28 EU countries and Norway, Iceland and Lichtenstein, as well as the United Kingdom.

 Out of Scope Transactions